Get the lowdown on the top vegan bacon alternatives even meat-eaters will love.

-Whether you’re looking to customise a vegan burger, fry it into your chickpea omelette or mix into the ultimate macaroni cheese, finding a great alternative to bacon is simple.
-Charlotte Willis runs down her top vegan bacon alternatives.
+Whether you’re looking to customise a vegan burger, fry it into your chickpea omelette or mix into the ultimate vegan mac and cheese, finding a great alternative to bacon is simple.

 What is it?